Brussel sprouts are one of the most maligned winter vegetables, probably because they are often cooked so poorly.

 Then I found out that simply trimming and halving the Brussels sprouts, or better yet shredding them, brings out the flavor inside these tightly, delicately layered mini cabbages.
 Then just add flavor.
 In this recipe it comes from diced smoked ham and toasted pecans, which add both flavor and crunch.
 The crunch is a nice extra that you don’t often find in a vegetable recipe.

 Sautéed Brussel Sprouts with Smoked Ham and Toasted Pecans

 - 2 tablespoons unsalted butter

-- one 1/8-inch-thick slice smoked ham, coarsely chopped
+- 1 slice smoked ham, 1/8-inch-thick slice, coarsely chopped

-- This sauté is best when made right before serving.
+These sautéed vegetables are best when made right before serving.
 However, the ingredients can be prepared and chopped up to 8 hours in advance.
-Cover the prepared Brussels sprouts, garlic, and pecans and set aside at room temperature.
+Cover the prepared Brussels sprouts, garlic, and pecans and set them aside at room temperature.
 Chop the ham and place it in a covered container in the refrigerator.

-You will find a review of this cookbook on the site here.
+You will find a review of this cookbook on the Cookingnook site here.

 If you like this recipe, please take a moment to share it on social media.
 Thanks a lot.